kanddo-studio/kanji-ecs/README.md

 </div>

-kanji-ecs is a TypeScript library implementing the Entity-Component-System (ECS) pattern, designed to work seamlessly with Phaser.
+kanji-ecs is a TypeScript library implementing the Entity-Component-System (ECS) pattern, designed to work seamlessly.
 It provides a performant and flexible way to structure games and simulations, making it easier to manage entities, components, and systems in a decoupled manner.

 ## Installation